nbudin/agikit/README.md

 ## Current status

 agikit is very, very early stage right now.
-As of this writing (version 0.1.0), it's only been tested against the MS-DOS version of King's Quest I (2.0F).
-The extracted and rebuilt game seems to run fine under ScummVM.
+As of this writing (version 0.5.0), it can decompile and compile King's Quest I, Space Quest II, and the agikit template project successfully.
+It possibly works with other games too, but I haven't tested it on everything yet.

 Known limitations:

 * Only supports AGI version 2 for now
-* Compiled LOGIC code can't necessarily be decoded by AGI Studio, because the compiler doesn't (yet) guarantee that all blocks fully contain their child blocks
-  * This might be more of a limitation of AGI Studio's decompiler